Pre-Professional FAQ

 What is the Academic Common Market?

 The Academic Common Market enables you to pursue out-of-state majors (like veterinary medicine) at in-state tuition rates, through agreements among the states and college and universities.
-Visit the Southern Regional Education Board’s website for schools and programs offered.
+Visit the Southern Regional Education Board’s website for a complete list of schools and programs offered.

 Is completion of the baccalaureate degree required for admission to a professional school?

-Even though most professional schools do not require completion of the degree, the tendency among medical or dental colleges is to require four years of pre-professional preparation, and preference is given to applicants having a four year degree.
+Medical and dental colleges tend to require four years of pre-professional preparation and for professional schools that do not require completion of a degree, preference is given to applicants having a four-year degree.
 Chiropractors must possess a baccalaureate degree in addition to the Doctor of Chiropractic Medicine in order to practice in West Virginia.
 If you are granted early admission to a doctorate level program, you may accept the offer and receive your degree from Marshall University after one year of study at the professional school.
 If you wish to study medicine or dentistry at a professional school, you may be granted a leave of absence during the senior year at Marshall University.

 How do I request a leave of absence from my senior year at Marshall?